souche/flowbased_wiki_cn/Concepts.md

 ### Subroutines

-When a process sends data and immediatly starts reading from a port, we have the equivalent of a subroutine call.
+When a process sends data and immediately starts reading from a port, we have the equivalent of a subroutine call.
 Ideally there would be no shared state between the "caller" and the "callee", as the information packet was sent to it.
 A graph can be degenerated into a synchronous program this way.

 ### Feedback loops